 Both regions, of course, have their share of warm meat dishes that are perfect for cold winter days like today.
 Here in the Valencian region, the most common is Puchero or cocido valenciano, which I happen to love and make often.
 This chicken recipe from the north, though, has totally won me over, and I’m pretty sure it will be regularly served at my house, especially once I find an electric cooker with a stainless steel pot.
 (Or an Instant Pot, of course.)

-I have to admit that I'm a bit of a Spanish food snob.
-So much so that my friend Krystal, of Natural Fit Foodie, likes to tease me with recipes she finds on the internet of things like “paella” made with hot dogs, white sangría, or “Spanish” churros flavored things that are covered in cinnamon.
+I have to admit that I’m a bit of a Spanish food snob.
+So much so that my friend Krystal, of Dishing Up Balance, likes to tease me with recipes she finds on the internet of things like “paella” made with hot dogs, white sangría, or “Spanish” churros flavored things that are covered in cinnamon.
 (You can understand my objection to that in my post about how to make grain free Spanish churros.)
-So, it was maybe a bit risky to try an American blogger's recipe for a Spanish recipe, especially a blogger that I happen to like so much.
+So, it was maybe a bit risky to try an American blogger’s recipe for a Spanish recipe, especially a blogger that I happen to like so much.

 Luckily, after a bit of investigation, her Basque chicken recipe seems to be pretty true to the foods of the region.
 With as delicious as it was, even if it hadn’t been legit, I probably would have let it slide.
 But, rest assured, it’s both delicious and worthy of being called Basque chicken.

 Basque chicken ingredients